iso 9001

 Clause 10

-Identifying the severity of nonconformances allows third-party auditors to decide whether to recommend the QMS for initial certification, continued certification or recertification.
+Based on the severity of nonconformances, third-party auditors decide whether to recommend a QMS for initial certification, continued certification, or recertification.

-A minor nonconformance is a failure to conform to an ISO 9001:2015 requirement that is a single observed lapse or isolated incident.
-A minor nonconformance is unlikely to result in a failure of the QMS.
+A minor nonconformance involves a single observed lapse or isolated incident.
+It’s unlikely to result in certification failure.

-Examples of minor nonconformance include a single unauthorized change to a document, a missing training record or an instrument that’s incorrectly calibrated.
+Examples of minor nonconformances are a single unauthorized change to a document, a missing training record, or an instrument that’s incorrectly calibrated.

-Examples of major nonconformances include a pattern of unauthorized document changes, critical purchases made from unapproved suppliers or untested products being shipped.
+Examples of major nonconformances are a pattern of unauthorized document changes, critical purchases made from unapproved suppliers, or untested products being shipped.

 Impact of ISO 9001 nonconformance

-At isoTracker, we offer modular, cloud-based quality management software, including nonconformance management software.
-Our nonconformance management software is specifically designed to ensure ISO 9001 compliance and that every nonconformance is properly recorded and addressed.
+At isoTracker, we offer modular, cloud-based quality management software, designed specifically to simplify ISO 9001 compliance.
+This includes nonconformance management software with built-in CAPA functionality, for ensuring that every nonconformance is properly recorded and fully addressed.

 Contact us to find out more or to discuss your company’s nonconformance management needs.
-Alternatively, go ahead and sign up for a free 60-day trial of isoTracker’s quality management software.
+Alternatively, sign up for a free 60-day trial of isoTracker’s full suite of quality management software.